Domestic Dreamboat

 • The shape.
 These bars are baked in a 9x9" baking pan, so it's easiest to cut them into squares or rectangles instead of wedges.

 • The crust.
-You don't need to make pastry dough here.
-Instead, the bars feature a crust made of flour and ground pecans that is simply pressed into the baking dish.
+You don't need to make pastry dough for pecan pie bars!
+Instead, the bars feature a crust made of flour, ground pecans, and butter that is simply pressed into the baking dish.
 No rolling pin needed!

 That's about where the differences end.
 The filling and pecan part of these bars is pretty much what you'd expect to find in your average pecan pie.